liyiligang/mxui/README-en.md

 ## Features
 - Out of the box, easy deployment, default configuration, no need to install other dependent services
 - UI interface generation, network request and API call process can be completed in one minute.
 Only one function (API) needs to be provided at the back end
-- Built in rich UI components, modify or add API to support dynamic loading without restarting the server
+- Built in rich UI components, modify or add API to support dynamic loading
 - The built-in JSON editor supports two parameter editing modes of form / JSON, and uses JSON schema for parameter verification
 - The API access adopts the client mode, without exposing and monitoring ports, with built-in JWT authentication, API authority management and other security settings
 - Support file upload, API request, record query, error prompt, message push, background data monitoring (experimental) and other auxiliary functions